google/eng-practices/review/reviewer/looking-for.md

 ## Style

-We have style guides at Tyemill for all of our major languages.
+We have style guides at Syntax for all of our major languages.
 Make sure the PR follows the appropriate style guides.

 If you want to improve some style point that isn't in the style guide, prefix